nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 Some systems comes with their own mDNS service, on these systems we recommend to use the system provided mDNS service.
-If a system does not provide a mDNS service, we have a generic service which is located in the `src/modules/mdns` folder.
+If a system does not provide an mDNS service, we have a generic service which is located in the `src/modules/mdns` folder.

 The jobs of the MDNS discovery is:

-  1. Inform a client about local devices with Nabto EDGE.
+ 1. Inform a client about local devices with Nabto Edge.
-  2. Tell the client at which ip and port the Nabto EDGE service is running on the device.
+ 2. Tell the client at which ip and port the Nabto Edge service is running on the device.

 ### Requirement for Nabto Edge devices to be discovered via MDNS

-> 1. Provide discovable Service Type Identifier of : `_nabto._upd`
+1. Provide discovable Service Type Identifier of : `_nabto._upd`
-> 2. Provide Text record with two key/values pairs:
+2. Provide Text record with two key/values pairs:
->    * `productid=<productId>`
+    * `productid=<productId>`
->    * `deviceid=<deviceId>`
+    * `deviceid=<deviceId>`

 The mDNS Instance Name of the device is not important since it basically is used to identify the device on the local network.
 Once a Nabto Edge connection has been established the client will lookup the device and product id and forwardly use those to locate and connect to the device.

-mDNS service discovery is built into the Nabto EDGE platform through the `np_mdns` interface.
+mDNS service discovery is built into the Nabto Edge platform through the `np_mdns` interface.
 This interface have one function.

 ```